Bernard Tomic: 2016: First ATP 500 final, Masters 1000 quarterfinal

-Tomic begun his season in Brisbane as the 7th seed.
-He won his opening round against Nicolas Mahut before defeating Radek Štěpánek and 2nd seed Kei Nishikori in subsequent rounds.
-Tomic was eliminated in the semi-finals by eventual champion Milos Raonic in two tight sets.
-This semi-final appearance saw the Australian move up to his career high ranking of 17th in the world.
-Tomic next contested the 2016 Apia International Sydney as the top seed.
-He defeated Aussie wildcard Jordan Thompson in the second round (following a first round bye).
+Tomic begun his season in Brisbane as the seventh seed.
+He won his opening round against Nicolas Mahut before defeating Radek Štěpánek and second seed Kei Nishikori in subsequent rounds.
+Tomic was eliminated in the semifinals by eventual champion Milos Raonic in two tight sets.
+This semifinal appearance saw the Australian move up to his career-high ranking of 17th in the world.
+Tomic next contested the Sydney International as the top seed.
+He defeated Aussie wildcard Jordan Thompson in the second round (following a first-round bye).
 He then faced Teymuraz Gabashvili in the quarterfinals where he controversially retired while down a set and 3–0 in the second.

 Tomic then participated at the 2016 Australian Open as the 16th seed.
-He breezed through to the 4th round with defeats over Denis Istomin, Simone Bolelli and John Millman before losing in straight sets to eventual runner up and second seed Andy Murray.
-Tomic next participated at the 2016 Ecuador Open Quito as the top seed.
-He defeated Roberto Carballés Baena in the second round after a first round bye.
+He breezed through to the fourth round with defeats over Denis Istomin, Simone Bolelli and John Millman before losing in straight sets to eventual runner-up and second seed Andy Murray.
+Tomic next participated at the Ecuador Open as the top seed.
+He defeated Roberto Carballés Baena in the second round after a first-round bye.
 He then lost to Paolo Lorenzi in the quarterfinals in three tight sets.
-Tomic next contested the 2016 Delray Beach International where he was the second seed.
+Tomic next contested the Delray Beach International where he was the second seed.
 He lost in the first round to eventual runner-up Rajeev Ram in straight sets.

-The following week Tomic played at the ATP 500 tournament in Acapulco where he was the 5th seed.
+The following week Tomic played at the ATP 500 tournament in Acapulco where he was the fifth seed.
 He was drawn against Rajeev Ram in the first round but avenged his loss from the previous week and defeated him in straight sets.
-He then defeated Adrian Mannarino and Illya Marchenko both in straight sets to set up a semi-final clash with Alexandr Dolgopolov.
-Tomic lost the first set 1–6 yet rallied back to win the match in a thrilling three set match.
-He then contested his first ATP 500 final against Dominic Thiem where he lost in 3 sets, despite having led 5–2 in the first set.
+He then defeated Adrian Mannarino and Illya Marchenko both in straight sets to set up a semifinal clash with Alexandr Dolgopolov.
+Tomic lost the first set 1–6 yet rallied back to win the match in a thrilling three-set match.
+He then contested his first ATP 500 final against Dominic Thiem where he lost in three sets, despite having led 5–2 in the first set.
 Tomic then played for Australia at the 2016 Davis Cup where they faced the United States.
-He won his first match against Jack Sock in 4 sets.
-However, he lost the reverse singles to John Isner which meant Australia lost in the 1R and therefore will face the World Group Playoffs in September.
+He won his first match against Jack Sock in four sets.
+However, he lost the reverse singles to John Isner which meant Australia lost in round one and therefore will face the World Group Playoffs in September.